itsmikethetech/BurnBin/README.md

 A simple, user-friendly Python application that allows you to share files online with public links using Cloudflare Tunnel.

 Note: This project uses a dual-license model.
-Feel free to check out the code here, or [donate ($1+) to download a built binary from Itch.io](https://mikethetech.itch.io/burnbin). 😊
+Feel free to check out the code here and/or build for free, or [donate ($1+) to download a built binary from Itch.io](https://mikethetech.itch.io/burnbin). 😊

 <img width="1002" height="732" alt="image" src="https://github.com/user-attachments/assets/e4be4848-c012-4c24-bdab-55257fad7551" />